aramiracle/GIUNet/README.md

 Code for visualizing the embeddings learned by the models using t-SNE is available.
 The dimensionality of embeddings is reduced to either 2D or 3D, and they are visualized along with their labels.

-### Model comparison

-Code for visualizing accuracies of models with confidence intervals.

 ### Model Saving

 The state_dict of the best-performing model is saved to disk for subsequent use or evaluation.